anushka318/ECE143_project/README.md

      You can find all the plots in the **Visualization** file.

-# Qustions, Results, Conlusion and Suggestions
+# Qustions, Results, Conlusion and Suggestions:
 Analysis has been conducted to answer the following questions:

 **1. What are some of the most popular games played by std?**